jeffsp/SPOC/README.md

   - [ ] Copy field --src=F --dest=F
   - [ ] Restore: Restore points from one point cloud to another with the same voxel indexes.
 Undoes subsampling.
-  - [ ] Refactor: this application does not need to stream
+  - [X] Refactor: This application does not need to stream
-  - [ ] Read/write compressed files
+  - [X] Read/write compressed files

 - [X] spoc filter: Remove points with certain properties
   - [X] Keep classes